0123456789-jpg/COSC1210-AdventureGame/drafts/README.md

 ## Description

-When a major module is finished, a snapshot of the `src` directory will be kept here for record.
+When a major module is finished, a snapshot of the `goosestone` directory will be kept here for record.

 ## Date Format